setgree/sv-meta/readme.md

 These are the files in `code/functions/`.

+* `d_calc.R` is the main function for calculating Glass's $\Delta$ or Cohen's d, depending on what you standardize on.
+This paper uses Glass's $\Delta$.
+This function was developed and refined over the course of the Contact and Prejudice reduction metas that Seth and John-Henry worked on previously.

 * `dip_calc.R` demonstrates how we calculate a standardized effect size from a reported difference in proportion.
 This comes up in an appendix.

 * `dplot.R` is an experimental function that creates a scatterplot of effect size and standard error of effect size.
 We use this a bit in the exploratory analyses script.